hannespetur/paw/README.md

 [![Build Status](https://travis-ci.org/hannespetur/paw.svg?branch=master)](https://travis-ci.org/hannespetur/paw)

 ## paw
-Paw libraries are header-only libraries made to both simple and convenient to use.
+Paw libraries are header-only libraries made to be both simple and convenient to use.

 ### paw::Parser
 paw::Parser is a library for parsing command-line arguments.
 Its most distinctive feature that it automatically parses argument values to their respective types and creates a neat help page based on the available option of the program.